plforacle/heatwave-lakehouse-automl/do-heatwave-ml-hold/do-heatwave-ml.md

     <copy>CALL sys.ML_MODEL_LOAD(@model_black_friday, NULL);</copy>
     ```

-## Task 2: Create AutoML Prediction to Analyze in OAC
+## Task 2: Predict and Explain for test table

 1. Make a prediction for the test table  data using the ML\_PREDICT\_ROW routine.